 - a.
 Contractor's profit, including general requirements and overhead, shall not exceed 14.0% of hard construction costs. - i.
 Contractor General Requirements include insurance, security, fencing, etc. - b.
-The Project shall evidence compliance with this section through Exhibit A Project Cost Breakdown Worksheet of the Consolidated Application. - c.
+The Project shall evidence compliance with this section at application through Exhibit A - Project Cost Breakdown Worksheet of the Consolidated Application. - c.
+The Project shall evidence compliance with this section at project completion through the audited final cost certification. - d.
+The contractor profit limitation is a requirement of the developer and the contractor. - e.
 Contractor Profit Percentage is calculated as follows: - i.
-Contractor Profit (numerator) is the sum of the following items on Exhibit A: - Site Work: Contractor Profit - Site Work: Contractor Overhead - Site Work: Contractor General Requirements - New Building/Rehabilitation: Contractor Profit - New Building/Rehabilitation: Contractor Overhead - New Building/Rehabilitation: Contractor General Requirements - ii.
+Contractor Profit (numerator) is the sum of the following items on Exhibit A: - Site Work: Contractor Profit - Site Work: Contractor Overhead - Site Work: Contractor General Requirements - New Building/Rehabilitation: Contractor Profit - New Building/Rehabilitation: Contractor Overhead - New Building/Rehabilitation: Contractor General Requirements

+- ii.
 Construction Costs (denominator) is the sum of the following items on Exhibit A: - Site Work: Cost - New Building/Rehabilitation: Cost - Excluding Contractor Profit for Sitework and New Building/Rehabilitation - iii.
-Contractor Profit Percentage is Contractor Profit divided by hard Construction Costs and shall not exceed 14.0%
+Contractor Profit Percentage is Contractor Profit divided by hard Construction Costs and shall not exceed 14.0% - iv.
+If there are multiple prime contractors, each contractor's profit, including general requirements and overhead, shall not exceed 14.0% of the hard construction costs for that contract.